 Multiple correlation coefficient: this coefficient is a measure of how tightly the data points cluster around the regression plane, and is calculated by taking the square root of the coefficient of determination.

 When discussing multiple regression analysis results, generally the coefficient of multiple determination is used rather than the multiple correlation coefficient.

 Residual standard deviation: the standard deviation of the residuals (residuals = differences between observed and predicted values).
 It is calculated as follows:

 The regression equation: the different regression coefficients bi with standard error sbi, rpartial, t-value and P-value.

 Variables not included in the model: variables are not included in the model because of 2 possible reasons:

 Analysis of variance: the analysis of variance table divides the total variation in the dependent variable into two components, one which can be attributed to the regression model (labeled Regression) and one which cannot (labeled Residual).
 If the significance level for the F-test is small (less than 0.05), then the hypothesis that there is no (linear) relationship can be rejected, and the multiple correlation coefficient can be called statistically significant.

 If you want to repeat the Multiple regression procedure, possibly to add or remove variables in the model, then you only have to press function key F7.
-The dialog box will re-appear with the previous entries (see F7 - Repeat key).
+The dialog box will re-appear with the previous entries and selections (see F7 - Repeat key).